 Don't run a mail server on your WordPress server.
 For your contact form, use something like Contact Form 7 with free Mailgun.

-Plugins like W3 Total Cache (step by step installation) or WP Super Cache can be easily installed and will cache your WordPress posts and pages as static files.
+Plugins like W3 Total Cache or WP Super Cache can be easily installed and will cache your WordPress posts and pages as static files.
 These static files are then served to users, reducing the processing load on the server.
 This can improve performance several hundred times over for fairly static pages.

 When combined with a system level page cache such as Varnish, this can be quite powerful.
-Guide to installing Varnish.
 If your posts/pages have a lot of dynamic content configuring caching can be more complex.

 W3TC is unique in its ability to optimize server side and client side performance, adding functionality otherwise unavailable natively:

 W3TC can be used to optimize WordPress in both single- and multi-server environments through either shared or dedicated hosting.

 WP Super Cache is a static page caching plugin for WordPress.
 It generates HTML files that are served directly by Apache without processing comparatively heavy PHP scripts, helping you to make significant speed gains on your WordPress blog.